 Whether you’re trying to lose weight, lower your blood pressure or just stay healthier overall, the following tips can help you to keep inflammation from getting out of control in your body.

-1. Get active – even if it means that you’re just going for a brisk half hour walk most days of the week, just getting out and getting your muscles moving and your blood flowing while you breathe fresh air can help to lower inflammation and stress and help with proper weight maintenance.
+Even if it means that you’re just going for a brisk half hour walk most days of the week, just getting out and getting your muscles moving and your blood flowing while you breathe fresh air can help to lower inflammation and stress and help with proper weight maintenance.

-3. Reduce your stress levels – as much as possible, remove the stresses from your life.
+As much as possible, remove the stresses from your life.
 Tackle problems head-on so they don’t fester, practice yoga or meditation, exercise every day, get outside for 10 minutes of direct sunlight at least 5 times per week, and remain hydrated.
 Don’t forget to get a good sleep at night!

-4. Detoxify – consume lots of healthy antioxidants to combat the toxins and oxidation that can occur from free radicals that damage the cells of the body.
+Consume lots of healthy antioxidants to combat the toxins and oxidation that can occur from free radicals that damage the cells of the body.

-5. Treat the root cause – don’t just assume that everything is fine.
+Don’t just assume that everything is fine.
 It likely is, but it’s a good idea to speak with your doctor to learn why the inflammation is present in the first place.
 You can take action to eliminate it, but it is a good idea to make sure there isn’t an underlying condition also present.